UTAustinSPS/data-analysis/static/data_analysis/_sources/Mathematica/structure.txt

 	27
 	27

-:code:`/.` is telling mathematica that you want to apply a particular set of values to variables in the expression.
+:code:`/.` is telling *Mathematica* that you want to apply a particular set of values to variables in the expression.
 The rule operator (:code:`->`) is stating that the variable on the left hand side should take the value on the right hand side.
 You can apply many such substitutions one after another ( :code:`g/.x->5/.y->2`) or